 The Capital One Savor Rewards card is a cash back rewards card that focuses on dining and entertainment.
 Purchases made in those categories with this card qualify for unlimited 4% cash back.

 The Savor Rewards card — which is intended for people with “excellent” credit history — does carry an annual fee of $95.
-Capital One waives the annual fee for the first year of card membership.

 This card sometimes is confused with the Capital One SavorOne card, which is a similar dining and entertainment cash back card.
 We’ll break down some of the differences in those cards later in the article.